^

 Dosage:

-• Adults and adolescents over 12 years of age: The usual recommended dose is 1-2 tablets every 4-6 hours depending on symptoms.
+• Adults and adolescents over 12 years: The usual recommended dose is 1-2 tablets every 4-6 hours, depending on symptoms.
 Do not exceed 8 tablets in 24 hours.

-• Children: Influenza is not recommended for children under 12 years of age without a doctor's prescription.
+• Children: Grippex is not recommended for use in children under 12 years of age unless prescribed by a doctor.

 Important considerations:

-• Maximum dose: It is important not to exceed the recommended maximum dose, especially for paracetamol, as this may cause serious liver damage.
+• Maximum dose: It is important not to exceed the recommended maximum dose, especially for paracetamol, as this can cause serious liver damage.

-• Side Effects: Monitor for possible side effects such as dizziness, insomnia, high blood pressure, or allergic reactions.
-If they occur, stop taking the drug and consult a doctor.
+• Side effects: Watch for possible side effects such as dizziness, insomnia, high blood pressure, or allergic reactions.
+If these occur, stop taking the medicine and contact your doctor.

 • Drug Interactions: Pseudoephedrine may interact with other medications, including antidepressants and blood pressure medications.
-Check with your doctor or pharmacist for possible interactions.
+Ask your doctor or pharmacist about possible interactions.

-• Special Cautions: Patients with heart disease, high blood pressure, diabetes, liver or kidney disease should consult a doctor before taking Grippex.
+• Special warnings: Patients with heart disease, high blood pressure, diabetes, liver disease or kidney disease should consult a doctor before taking Grippex.

 The use of Grippex during pregnancy requires caution and should only be done after consultation with a doctor, since the combination of substances it contains may have different effects on the pregnant woman and the fetus.